Business Litigation Lawyer

 Once you know how you might respond, you need a lawyer to represent you.
 A lawyer can also help guide you on what steps you can take.
 In some cases, if all of your debts belong to you and there is no way for you to pay them off in a timely manner, you may want to consider bankruptcy.
 Bankruptcy can stop the firm from harassing you and likewise provide you with a way to get out from under your debt.
 There are different forms of bankruptcy.
 If you file for Chapter 7 bankruptcy, you do not have to repay those debts.
 If you file for Chapter 13, you would have a repayment plan.

 If you receive a notice from a law firm, this could be a debt collection law firm.
 When this happens, your debts may be on the edge of a lawsuit.
 It is crucial that you respond and have a plan going forwards.
-Set up a consultation with a bankruptcy lawyer like The Law Office of Michael A. Ziegler, P.L., to find out what your options are for handling your debts.
+Set up a consultation with a bankruptcy lawyer, to find out what your options are for handling your debts.